 How to Apply

 Visit The Ohio State University admissions website to enroll.
 By selecting to major in Theatre, you will be enrolled directly into the Bachelor of Arts degree program.
 We encourage you to consider participating in the Honors and Scholars Program at OSU.
 In addition, many of our students are part of Arts Scholars Program.
 If you wish to participate, you must indicate this on the Ohio State supplement to the Common Application.
 Application Deadlines for first-year students on the Columbus campus are November 1 (early action) or February 1 for Autumn enrollment.

 Schedule a Visit

-Prospective students are encouraged to set up a campus visit with Maureen Boman, Undergraduate Studies Coordinator.
-We will give you a tour of our facilities and schedule time for you to meet faculty, observe a rehearsal, or sit in on classes, if you’d like.
+Prospective students are encouraged to set up a campus visit.
+We will give you a tour of our facilities and schedule time for you to meet faculty members if they are available.

 What Can I Do With A Degree in Theatre?